SilvenLEAF/AnimeSenpai/README.md

 # AnimeSenpai
 *An App for anime fans to check out any anime or movies or donghua or OVA or ONA or specials and many many many more!!*

-You can check out for any airing, aired, not-yet-premiered or seasonal anime/movies/specials/OVA/ONA/donghua and many more, see full details, see other users profile, create, update or delete your own account and many many many more.
+You can check out for any airing, aired, not-yet-premiered or seasonal anime/ movies/ specials/ OVA/ ONA/ donghua and many more, see full details, see other users profile, create, update or delete your own account and many many many more.

 ## **See Live:**
 [SilvenLeafAnimeSenpai.herokuapp.com](http://SilvenLeafAnimeSenpai.herokuapp.com)